OhLasFar/CS2-Secondary-Binding-Autoexec.cfg/README.md

 # Introduction

 Welcome to this guide!
-It covers how to set up your new auto-exec with ALL default bindings and even add secondary ones.
+It covers how to set up your new autoexec with ALL default bindings and even add secondary ones.
 Follow closely!
 A small mistake could mess things up.
 But don't worry; I've explained each step clearly.
 If you find this guide helpful, please give it a star.
 And hey, a follow on Twitter @OhLasFar would make my day!

 The guide is divided into 5 easy-to-follow steps.
 You can find these steps labeled in the `autoexec.cfg` file too.